oaerobert/Python-for-Finance/README.md

 - **Matplotlib**: For creating detailed and insightful visualizations.

 ## How to Use
+Take a look at the files within this repository.
+The titles correspond to the appropriate project 😇
 - Ensure you install the required libraries.
-- Copy and Paste the code into Python.
+- Copy and paste the code into Python.
 - Adapt the code to your specific data and user inputs and use to your discretion :)

 ---